APRIL 18-23

 What's the catch??

 Yes, we know….you are wondering this, as are many others.
 Well, it is simple, really; we have some very committed people who already see what we have been able to do, such as the jams we hold and the methods we go about to pass the music on.
 They all embrace that there need to be no barriers to anyone to come and find out about old time music in Oklahoma, Arkansas, Missouri and Kansas and other surrounding states in the central US.
 They also saw last year how great it was to meet new people, and start new friendships in music.
 So they donated money to help us out.
-Greenleaf #1 was accomplished for $1500 or so.
-It was highly successful.
-So we shot a lot higher, asked people if they would support a much higher goal and within 24 hours we had the money to have two artists.
-We are conservative and did not hire our second set of artists until we had the money in hand to do so.

 We also want to enjoy the fest and not be employed by a fest.
 In other words, none of our volunteers want to stand at a gate and enforce wrist bands and things like that.
 We just want to meet YOU, play tunes with YOU and learn from our musical guests and enjoy the one thing together that certainly holds us in common; music.
 Start charging for the fest, and things get a lot more complicated.

-BTW, to be fully transparent, our budget for 2023 is around $7000 (don’t forget, inflation hits everything!)
+BTW, to be fully transparent, our annual budget is around $10,000.

 Now, having said all that…maybe down the road we have to charge, but for now…it is free.
 For anyone and everyone.
 No strings attached!